isomerpages/pmo-csf/pages/Internship.md

 </div>
 ---

-For more information on eligibility and the application process, please refer to the [brochure](https://github.com/isomerpages/isomerpages-csf/raw/master/files/media-centre/internship-programme-2019-brochure.pdf) (PDF, 1.1Mb).
+For more information on eligibility and the application process, please refer to the [brochure (PDF, 1.1MB)](https://github.com/isomerpages/isomerpages-csf/raw/master/files/media-centre/internship-programme-2019-brochure.pdf).

 If you would like to apply, please submit your CV and latest transcript to: [Inthira_Mailvaganam@pmo.gov.sg](mailto:Inthira_Mailvaganam@pmo.gov.sg) and [Kenneth_Poon@pmo.gov.sg](mailto:Kenneth_Poon@pmo.gov.sg)